Guitarist Laurence Juber To Release His All-New Beatles Album, A Day In My Life, February 9

 Produced by Hope Juber and recorded by Richard Pritchard at Abbey Road's legendary Studio 2, A Day in My Life is a stunning showcase of Juber's breathtaking fingerstyle style and impeccable tone on a dozen Fab Four classics, including“Blackbird,”“Strawberry Fields Forever,”“While My Guitar Gently Weeps,”“Rain,”“Let It Be” and“In My Life,” among others.

-Watch a video promo for A Day in My Life.
-Click here to listen to the album (will go live Feb.
-9).
+Watch a video promo for A Day in My Life here .

 Recording at Abbey Road – the same hallowed space where the Beatles created their enduring songs – stirred profound memories for Juber, who was working in Studio 2 in 1978 when he received a phone call to audition for Wings in 1978.“It became a second home for me during the Back to the Egg sessions,” he says.“I haven't been back there since, so this was something of a homecoming.
 It's a very vibey room, and there was magic in reimagining the songs where they were originally recorded.
 Plus, the microphone locker is heavenly.”